kasepuu/leprechaun-the-game-javascript/README.md

 > if you are encountering any performance issues, try playing the game in incognito.
 Sometimes the browser addons might cause issues

-> if you are annoyed by the theme song of the game, you can disable it in the settings.
+> if you are annoyed by the theme song of the game, you can disable it in the settings (or toggle the song on/off using M keybind).
 The settings are available in game.
 (Your setting will be remembered)

 > in short if you are encountering any issues, feel free to let us know